Harshio1/Crop-disease-detection/README.md

 🚀 Steps to Run the Project:

-1️⃣ Download and Upload the Dataset
+1️⃣Download and Upload the Dataset:
 Before running the code, download the dataset and upload it to the project folder.

-2️⃣ Run the Code
+2️⃣Run the Code:
 Make sure all dependencies are installed and execute the script.

-3️⃣ Upload an Image for Prediction
+3️⃣Upload an Image for Prediction:
-Provide a test image, and the model will predict the disease type
+Provide a test image, and the model will predict the disease type.